kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 **Milestone Project 2: Interactive Frontend Development - Code Institute**

-This site is to help promote a South African Rock Band by increasing their status by showcasing their already extensive library of Music and Videos along with touring.
-This site focuses on the Band, Band Members, Videos with Links and a submission form in order to enquire about booking the Band.
+This site is based around the classic cartoon teenage ninja turtles along with a theme tune to keep the suspense going.
+The target audience is really for all ages and is a simple memory game to match a pair of cards, once these have all been matched the game has been won.

 In Short:

+- Simple card matching game
+- Wide target audience
-- Increase Band bookings
+- Increase timings with memory of cards
-- Promote Band Awareness

 # **Demo**

-A live Demo can be found [here](https://kevin1610433.github.io/MS1-WakeToWonderBand-Site/)
+A live Demo can be found [](https://kevin1610433.github.io/MS1-WakeToWonderBand-Site/)

 ![Design](https://github.com/kevin1610433/MS1-WakeToWonderBand-Site/blob/master/assets/images/demo.png)